Team talking about sustainable business operations

 • Align investments and lending with net zero aims.

-Apart from the wider aims of financial mobilisation and economic stabilisation, firms will need to create and carry out a carbon-conscious strategy in preparation for the mandatory disclosure of climate-action plans coming into force in 2023.
+Beyond these broader aims of financial mobilisation and economic stabilisation, firms will need to develop and implement a carbon-conscious strategy in preparation for the mandatory disclosure of climate-action plans set to take effect in 2023.

-Businesses will need to think bigger than the bare minimum, going above and beyond to ensure the necessary time and effort is put in place to ensure plans turn into actioned pledges.
+Businesses will need to think bigger than the bare minimum, going above and beyond to ensure the necessary time and effort is invested to turn plans into actionable pledges.

 What Are The Benefits For Financial Organisations?

-Financial organisations that take sustainability seriously will do more than support the larger picture of net zero; they will reap rewards for their efforts.
-According to pre- existing studies:
+Financial organisations that take sustainability seriously will do more than support the larger picture of net zero; they will also reap rewards for their efforts.
+According to existing studies:

-• 51% of consumers feel that financial services organisations should be doing more to help the environment.
+• 51% of consumers believe that financial services organisations should do more to help the environment.

 • 71% are more likely to choose a bank with a positive social and environmental impact.